Lunaire86/targeted-sentiment-analysis/project_log.md

 # So reminder.
 Much work.
 TODO.
 The idea is that I can use this as a project log.
 Maybe talk to myself a little when I've worked for 12 hours and feel a bit weird.
 Keep myself in check.
 Did I spend several hours yesterday balls deep in regex patterns?
 Yes.
 Was that fruitful?
 Also yes.
 Kind of.
 Maybe only a little.
 Stop nagging.

+28.04.20 - Agenda
+---
+1. Baseline...
+2. Track meeting 12:00.
+3. Read the relevant chapter(s) in the Neural Methods book.
+4. Read the relevant chapter(s) in Jurafsky and Martin.
+5. Create the daily plan.

 27.04.20 - Agenda
 ---
 1. Get the baseline model up and running.
 2. Get a LaTeX skeleton ready and check that it compiles.
 3. Create a table with a daily plan in this log document.

+##### Look into whether it's possible and/or useful to experiement with any of the following:

+**kernel_initializer**
+– Initializer for the `kernel` weights matrix, used for the linear transformation of the inputs.
+Default: `glorot_uniform`.
+**recurrent_initializer**
+– Initializer for the `recurrent_kernel` weights matrix, used for the linear transformation of the recurrent state.
+Default: `orthogonal`.
+**bias_initializer**
+– Initializer for the bias vector.
+Default: `zeros`.

 26.04.20 - Agenda
 ---